Jim-BITracks/notebook_snap_basics/content/readme.md

 # notebookSnap Basics

-These Notebooks contain Code and Instructions for _Creating Projects_ in the eltsnap_v2 database.
+The Notebooks included in this Solution contain Code and Instructions for _Creating Projects_ in the eltsnap_v2 database.

 Key Concepts: